bleroy/3d-junkyard/Decent800/readme.md

 ### Plug the cables

-Solder the 24-pin angled header under the PCB (solder on the top of the PCB, header under).
-Make sure to leave enough space between the PCB and the pins.
 Plug one end of your cables onto those headers.

 ### Add the key caps